 In addition, EMBA students are required to complete three specializations, including all listed coursework and a concluding exam, over the course of the program.
 While credit hours have been calculated for each specialization, EMBA graduates will earn a minimum total of 36 credit hours, regardless of which specializations are chosen.
+EMBA students may count only one of US Business Law or English Business Law toward their three required specializations, not both.
 The specializations currently offered are listed below:

-Data Analytics Specialization (2 credit hours):
+Statistical Analysis (2 credit hours):